gaophei/gaophei.github.io/docs/db/Oracle19C RAC for OLE7.9 安装手册华三超融合-无网卡绑定多路径-本地存储共享.md

 |  (there were no OJVM Release Update Revisions for Jul 2023)  |                  |
 | Microsoft Windows 32-Bit & x86-64 Bundle Patch 19.20.0.0.230718 | <Patch 35348034> |

+#You must use the OPatch utility version 12.2.0.1.37 or later to apply this patch.

 ```